plocaapp/privacypolicy/README.md

 **Contact Us**

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us:
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us:  <br>

-Jourdain Guillaume & Ha Doyoung
+Jourdain Guillaume & Ha Doyoung  <br>
-Seoul, South Korea
+Seoul, South Korea  <br>
 plocaapp@gmail.com